transomjs/transom-socketio-internal/README.md

 ## Sending messages
 The transom-socketio-internal plugin registers the 'transomMsgClient' with transom core.
-You may use this client in the `actions` of the mongoose entities (transom-mongoose) or in your [server functions](https://github.com/transomjs/transom-server-functions/blob/master/README.md) to send custom messages to all or subsets of connected users.
+You may use this client where you have access to the transom server, including in the `actions` of the mongoose entities (transom-mongoose) or in your [server functions](https://github.com/transomjs/transom-server-functions/blob/master/README.md) to send custom messages to all or subsets of connected users.

 ### The Transom Message Client
 The plugin registers the message client with the server under the string literal `transomMsgClient`.
 It has the following spec.
 Note that you can obtain a reference to the internal [socket io server](https://socket.io/docs/server-api/).
 As well, sending messages to known users requires [transom-mongoose-localuser](https://github.com/transomjs/transom-mongoose-localuser/blob/master/README.md)